ObsidianAudits/ObsidianAudits/README.md

 # Obsidian Audits

-Smart contract security by researchers with a proven track record.
+Smart contract security reviews by researchers with a proven track record.

 We specialize in DeFi protocols across EVM chains and Solana.